cyrusimap/cyrusimap.github.io/stable/_sources/imap/reference/manpages/configs/imapd.conf.txt

     ``syslog_prefix:`` <none>

         String to be prepended to the process name in syslog entries.
+Can be further overridden by setting the $CYRUS_SYSLOG_PREFIX environment variable.

+        Using the $CYRUS_SYSLOG_PREFIX environment variable has the additional advantage that it can be set before the **imapd.conf** is read, so errors while reading the config file can be syslogged with the correct prefix.

     .. endblob syslog_prefix